Landslide: Extraterrestrial landslides

-Evidence of past landslides has been detected on many bodies in the solar system, but since most observations are made by probes that only observe for a limited time and most bodies in the solar system appear to be geologically inactive not many landslides are known to have happened in recent times.
+Evidence of past landslides has been detected on many bodies in the Solar System, but since most observations are made by probes that only observe for a limited time and most bodies in the Solar System appear to be geologically inactive not many landslides are known to have happened in recent times.
 Both Venus and Mars have been subject to long-term mapping by orbiting satellites, and examples of landslides have been observed on both planets.

 Landslide mitigation

+Landslide monitoring

+The monitoring of landslides is essential for estimating the dangerous situations, making it possible to issue alerts on time, to avoid loses of lives and property, and to have proper planning and reducing measures in place.
+Currently, there exist different type of techniques aimed to monitor landslides: